When Did the War Against the Entire Population of Tigray Start? By Yonas Araya

 - January 7, 2019: Isaias Afwerki and Col Abiy officially opened the Oumhajir-Humera border.
 The event was attended, among others, by Dr. Debretsion Gebremicael, President of the Tigray region, and Mr. Gedu Endargachew, President of the Amhara region.

 - Why Isaias and Col Abiy saw the need to open the Oumhajer-Humera border without explaining why Isaias had unilaterally closed the Serha-Zalambassa border point has yet to be clear to anyone.

 - Also, why was there a need for the participation of Mr. Gedu Endargachew?
 The Western Zone of Tigray, which includes Humera, is part of Tigray, per the Ethiopian constitution.

-- This effort by Col Abiy and the political elite in the Amhara region to subtract or erase Tigray and its people from Ethiopia in order to please Isaias may eventually lead to the unraveling of Ethiopia.
+- This effort by Col Abiy and the political elite in the Amhara region to subtract or erase Tigray and its people from Ethiopia to please Isaias may eventually lead to the unraveling of Ethiopia.
 But that does not concern Isaias.
-If Ethiopia unravels, Isaias will still declare victory in Eritrea and tell Eritreans, “Look at what democracy and elections nonsense have brought about for Ethiopia.
+If Ethiopia unravels, Isaias will still declare victory in Eritrea and tell Eritreans, “Look at what democracy and elections nonsense has brought about for Ethiopia.
 Aren’t you glad we did not follow in the footsteps of Ethiopia?”
 Isaias’s motto will always remain, in Tigrigna expression: እንተ ቆዶ ቆዶ፣ እንተዘይ ቆዶ፤ ሕንፋጦ። “No harm done.” “ኣይከሰርናን”